-In his own words, Mauritius born Daniel Cheong uses digital manipulation in his images, through techniques of blending and fusion—similar to HDR photography.
+In his own words, Mauritius-born Daniel Cheong uses digital manipulation in his images.
+He uses techniques of blending and fusion—similar to HDR photography.

-Her images look at the habitats of wild animals, the land/seascapes themselves and often incorporating her own, natural body.
+Her images look at the habitats of wild animals, the land, and the seascapes themselves.
+And they often incorporate her own natural body.

 Often desaturated, her images create a very specific mood and feeling while documenting these beautiful creatures.

-Juan Arredondo is a photographer whose work explores social inequality and human rights issues found in his mother country of Columbia.
+Juan Arredondo is a photographer who explores social inequality and human rights issues in his mother country Columbia.